 2. Clarification is requested in regard to surfacing for the PRoW - the landscape masterplan currently suggests amenity grass.
 Please provide a hard landscape plan indicating details of proposed surfacing throughout the scheme.
+[Clarification provided in response dated 03/02/2025.
+Details to be secured via condition.](#)

 3. Please amend the remaining boundary of plot 9 to brick wall as it is visible and abutting the public realm (highlighted in yellow, below).
+[Closed, with thanks.](#)